to plant diseases

 field inhibits the pathogen from becoming permanently established in

-that location.
 However, there is an economic consequence of crop

 rotation - extra cost from having to change crop each year.